Morfa Bychan: Traeth Morfa Bychan

 Morfa Bychan has a beach known as Traeth Morfa Bychan which stretches for two miles from the eastern end of the National Trust's Ynys Cyngar on the Afon Glaslyn (River Glaslyn) estuary along Tremadog Bay to Criccieth beach which is accessible at low tide.
 It is unusual as cars are allowed onto it, although this means that there can be problems with irresponsible drivers.
 The sea along Traeth Morfa Bychan is shallow, with a gentle gradient making it ideal for swimming and paddling.

 Dogs are allowed on the eastern and western sections of the beach but are banned from the central section.
 It also has designated bathing and boat-launching areas.

 The sand dunes of Traeth Morfa Bychan are a Site of Special Scientific Interest.

 Part of the 1971 film Macbeth was filmed at Traeth Morfa Bychan.

 The cover picture from the Manic Street Preachers album This Is My Truth Tell Me Yours was taken at Traeth Morfa Bychan.

-Ynys Gyngar
+Ynys Cyngar

 There is also a small beach below the National Trust's Ynys Cyngar, the original point where Madocks was going to site a port before moving it to Porthmadog.